idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 layer, we specify a starting element width perpendicular to the surface, a growth factor, and a number of boundary layers we would like to mesh.
 Finally, the mesh is saved in Exodus II format to disk.

-For the steady conduction analysis in [#part1], a slightly coarser mesh is used to accelerate the calculation; this coarser mesh is obtained by setting the value of the `initial_steady` Python variable in the journal file.
-Therefore, the meshes for the solid phase are:

-- `solid_coarse.e` is a fairly coarse mesh for the solid phase that will be used in [#part1]; this is generated by setting `initial_steady = True`
-- `solid.e` is a finer mesh for the solid phase that will be used in [#part2];
-  this is generated by setting `initial_steady = False`

 #### Fluid nekRS Mesh
   id=fluid_mesh